AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Nationwide

-• Plymouth Rock (if you’ve had no claims in the past five years and live in Connecticut, New Jersey, or Pennsylvania)
+• Plymouth Rock (if you’ve had no claims in the past five years and live in Connecticut, Massachusetts, New Jersey, or Pennsylvania)

 If you qualify and add this coverage to your policy, your premium won’t increase after your first accident.